 What exactly is it that makes space, “space”?
 Where does the atmosphere stop?
 At what point are you an astronaut?
-How high can you get before the vacuum kills you?
+How high can you get before you can no longer survive the vacuum?
 What kind of Space does a Sent Into Space flight visit?
+We answer all of these questions in this article.

 Near Space is the region over our planet where the pressure is below 6.3 kilopascals (about 1/16th of normal atmospheric pressure at sea level), known as the Armstrong Limit.
 This pressure is significant because, in an atmosphere of 6.3kPa, the boiling point of water is human body temperature, meaning a human being can’t survive without a pressurized suit.
 The exact altitude of the Armstrong Line depends on weather conditions in the stratosphere, but usually, it sits between 18 and 19km.